Stop! Your Lease Extension in Needham Market Could Be FREE

 If you are facing a significant premium because your lease in Needham Market has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Top reasons for Needham Market lease extension
+Main reasons to commence your Needham Market lease extension today:

 Increase your lease and increase your Needham Market property value

-An extended lease has roughly the same value as a freehold
+Needham Market property with a lease extension has roughly the same value as a freehold

-Lending institutions may not loan monies with a short lease
+Mortgage lenders will not loan monies with a short lease

 Lender Requirement